-You just got off in Moscow after a long flight, ready to enjoy the 2018 FIFA World Cup.
+You just got off in Moscow after a long flight, ready to enjoy the country.
 As you walk out of your gate, you see a chauffeur holding up a sign with your full name on it!
 You didn't schedule a pickup, you didn't tell anybody what time your flight arrives, but apparently, someone is looking out for you.

 The introduces himself as a driver for the hotel you stay at, which he also accurately knows!
 He tells you he was sent to pick you up.
 You appreciate the gesture and hop in the car.
 He takes you in the city but at some point stops along the way.